ajitagupta/core-java-mini-projects/README.md

 ## 5. Constructor

 Special type of method which is used to initialize/create an object.
 Rules: 1) constructor and class name should be the same, 2) constructor doesn't contain return type, 3) constructor cannot be abstract, static or final.
 Types: 1) default, 2) parameterized.
+A constructor cannot be overriden, but it can be overloaded.

+## 6. Abstract Classes and Interfaces

+An abstract class must be declared with the abstract keyword.
+It can have abstract and non-abstract methods.
+It can't be instantiated.
+It can have constructors and static or final methods.

 ## License